 Here are some ideas for brides ready to make Friday their day.

-If the bride likes to keep plans a bit simpler, she might love the idea of a cocktail party.
+If the bride likes to keep plans simpler, she might love the idea of a cocktail party.
 A cocktail party instead of a formal dinner can keep the festivities more focused—especially helpful for anyone driving in from a long distance.
 Typically, guests enjoy a variety of finger foods and both alcoholic and non-alcoholic drinks, which makes the party all-ages-friendly.
 Having a shorter event on Friday doesn’t mean the celebrations are over, though.
 Activities can extend into the weekend for those who want to make it last longer.

 For a backyard wedding, the bride and groom can keep the low-key vibe with a BBQ-centered dinner reception.
 There’s no need to get dressed in formal gowns or a suit and tie here.
 Regardless of dress attire, a handy supply of personalized BBQ bibs is a must.